rauc/rauc/docs/integration.rst

 memory specific storage strategies in all common storage medias, such as block devices, mtd (NAND/NOR), EEPROM, and UEFI variables.

-The Bootchooser framework maintains informations about priority and remaining boot attemps while being configurable on how to deal with them for different strategies.
+The Bootchooser framework maintains information about priority and remaining boot attemps while being configurable on how to deal with them for different strategies.